Costamare On The Surging Containership Markets (Podcast Transcript) (NYSE:CMRE)

 But the market today it's higher compared to the rates as those ships are today yielding.
 But there may be some extensions for a shorter or like for longer period, then also there is a re-delivery window where charter is made sort of decided especially in a rising market to exhaust the whole of this re-delivery window time, which from a charter’s perspective makes sense.

-So this is why it's difficult for me to predict.
+So, this is why it's difficult for me to predict.
 But I would say that we do have six chemical charters over the next six months.
 And as we mentioned in the latest press release, it must be around the 15 vessels, if I remember correctly.

 JM: Yeah, thank you, Greg.
 Of course, we're all watching those renewals very closely.
-Because of course, they're all going to be very lucrative for your company, so, close to watching those ones closely.
+Because, of course, they're all going to be very lucrative for your company, so, close to watching those ones closely.
 One of the questions that came up a lot with investor discussions is how far ahead you can charter these vessels.

 Because, in the tanker market, right, it's the spot market, you can't really charter the vessel until right before it goes to pick up the oil.
 In the containership business, especially with these longer term charters becoming back in favor, we're seeing two year or three year or four year deals.
 How early can you do those?
 Could you sign a ship that's coming up in December or January?
 Or is it generally not done until the week or two before?